RicGobs/FOFIDES/PrototypeEvaluation.md

 However, this can vary hugely depending on a number of factors, such as weather conditions, fuel type, and terrain.

 ## Actual forest fire system
 The Copernicus Emergency Management Services is the fire forest system used in Europe.
 Similar to the other active fire maps, the European Forest Fire Information System (EFFIS) uses MODIS and VIIRS to track thermal anomalies.
 As part of their current situation viewer, it assesses the burnt area of the forest fire with a polygon extent.
 Also, it provides an analysis of seasonal trends and the number of fires by European Union countries.
 For fire prevention managers, this platform forecasts fire danger levels based on meteorological predictions.
-The program cost €5,421 billion (2021-2027), Copernicus (io non lo metterei).
+The program cost €5,421 billion (2021-2027), Copernicus.
 Copernicus initial operations began in 2011.
 Copernicus became fully operational in 2014.

 ![fire-map](https://github.com/RicGobs/Fire-Alarm-System/blob/main/images/fire-map.png) <br>